-You’ve travelled to incredibly remote destinations and worked alongside indigenous communities.
-What are your favourite ‘unspoiled’ destinations around the world?
+You’ve traveled to incredibly remote destinations and worked alongside indigenous communities.
+What are your favorite ‘unspoiled’ destinations around the world?

 ‘I recently sailed around the Raja Ampat islands, off of West Papua, which have never, ever been populated.
 It was stunning and so exciting to see bit of our planet completely unchanged by humans.’

 Caldicott’s photography captures the wild beauty of India © Chris Caldicott